mito-ds/every-feature-everywhere-all-at-once/Demos/end-to-end-scheduling/README.md

 - Schedule the resulting report

 #### Scenario
 You're a performance analyst at Vanguard.
-Your manager asked you to create a formatted pivot table for that has the average performance of each fund
+Your manager asked you to create a formatted pivot table that has the average performance of each fund

 ### JupyterLab Demo Instructions